OSCAR-CASALS/Amazon-impact-retireval/README.md

 ## Structure

-This repository is divided in three diferent files in a directory of multiple python functions:
+This repository is divided in three diferent files and a directory of multiple python functions:

 - The directory _src_ contains the functions used by the pipeline.
 - The file _add\_to\_database.py_ contains the data pipeline and can be run from the comand line.